 If care arrangements change it may affect the child support payments you make or get.

 You must tell us as soon as possible if care arrangements change.
 If you don’t, you may get a debt or child support overpayment.

 Read more about how your percentage of care affects your child support payments.

 Family Tax Benefit (FTB) Part A and child support

 There is a close link between child support payments and FTB.
-Any child support you pay or receive may affect the amount of FTB you receive.
+Any child support you pay or get may affect the amount of FTB you get.

 If care arrangements change for your child, we may need to change your: